Cassini-UVIS/users_guide/Appendix1_Flatfielding.md

 where F$_{i,m}$ is the flux of photons incident on column i on scan m.

 For the UVIS observations of Spica, the azimuth angle of the spacecraft was incremented 0.2 milliradians after each scan across the slit, resulting in a shift to the spectrum of 0.8 pixels (in the dispersion direction) relative to the previous scan.
-The subpixel shift in the spectrum between successive scans means that Eq.
-A.3 is only strictly valid for shifts that are an integer multiple of 5.
+The subpixel shift in the spectrum between successive scans means that {eq}`eq:flux-between-scans` is only strictly valid for shifts that are an integer multiple of 5.
 For the May 2003 observation of Spica, there were 13 scans across the slit, with a 0.2 milliradian shift between each scan.
 Therefore, the following set of equations applies:

 ```{math}